bahmutov/start-server-and-test/README.md

 ### Timeout

-This utility will wait for maximum of 5 minutes while checking for the server to respond.
+This utility will wait for maximum of 5 minutes while checking for the server to respond (default).
+Setting an environment variable `WAIT_ON_TIMEOUT=600000` (milliseconds) sets the timeout for example to 10 minutes.

 ### Starting two servers